 “Ko te pae tawhiti, whāia kia tata.
 Ko te pae tata, whakamaua kia tīna”

 — Endure until your distant goals are near.
 Once near, seize them and hold them close.

-We have a hard stance towards drug seeking.
-We do not give opiates or other drugs of abuse to new patients unless there is supporting verifiable evidence that it is for a valid medical indication.
-If we suspect you are drug seeking we will investigate further and will contact the appropriate authorities.
-As general practitioners we are not legally able to prescribe drugs of abuse to patients who we suspect have an addiction to such drugs (opioids and benzodiazapines).
-The relevant acts are the Misuse of Drugs Act 1975 and Medicines Act 1981.
+- If we suspect you are drug seeking we will investigate further and will contact the appropriate authorities.
+As general practitioners we are not legally able to prescribe drugs of abuse to patients who we suspect have an addiction to such drugs (opioids and benzodiazepines).

 We are obligated to following the Medical Council on good prescribing practice “You should only prescribe medicines or treatment when you have adequately assessed the patient’s condition, and/or have adequate knowledge of the patient’s condition and are therefore satisfied that the medicines or treatment are in the patient’s best interests…Medicines or treatment must not be prescribed for your own convenience or simply because patients demand them“

 We strive to provide our patients with excellent quality health care and service.
 We do however understand that sometimes you may not be completely satisfied with our service and things might not go the way you expected or wanted.
 If this is the case, we want to know about it.
 Even though we may not be able to turn back the clock completely, we promise to do our best to put things right for you, and to look for ways to make your experience different in the future.